RonanDaly/pimp/docker.md

 up port 8000 (by default) for connections.
 You should now have a running PiMP system.

+### Keeping development stack up to date
+In order to bring the latest changes in, the following command can be run inside the docker container, from the ```django_projects/pimp``` directory.

+    $ ./update_pimp.sh

 ### Building and running the Release stack ###
 Change to the root directory and run: